How to reduce the search space of Entity Resolution: with Blocking or Nearest Neighbor search?: Filtering Methods

 \textbf{kNN-Search.} We consider three popular frameworks:

-1) \textit{FAISS~\cite{faiss}.} This framework provides methods for kNN searches\footnote{FAISS also supports range, i.e., similarity, search.
-However, our experiments showed that it consistently underperforms kNN search.
-For this reason, we exclude it from our analysis.}.
+1) \textit{FAISS~\cite{faiss}.} This framework provides methods for kNN searches.
 Given two sets of (embedding) vectors, it associates every entry $q$ from the query set with the $k$ entries from the indexed set that have the smallest distance to $q$.
-Two approximate methods are provided: a hierarchical, navigable small world graph method and a cell probing method with Voroni cells, possibly in combination with product quantization.
-We experimented with both of them, but they do not outperform the exhaustive search (Flat index) with respect to Problem \ref{pb:optimizationTask}.
-The Flat index is also recommended by \cite{faiss}, as most of our datasets involve less than 20,000 entities.
+Two \underline{approximate} methods are provided: (i) a hierarchical, navigable small world graph method, and (ii) a cell probing method with Voroni cells, possibly in combination with product quantization.
+We experimented with both of them, but they do not outperform the Flat index with respect to Problem \ref{pb:optimizationTask}.
+The Flat index is also recommended by \cite{faiss}.
 For these reasons, we exclude the approximate methods in the following.
+Note that FAISS also supports range, i.e., similarity, search, but our experiments showed that it consistently underperforms kNN search.

 2) \textit{SCANN \cite{DBLP:conf/icml/GuoSLGSCK20}.} This is another versatile framework with very high throughput.
 Two are the main similarity measures it supports: dot product and Euclidean distance.
 It also supports two types of scoring: brute-force, which performs exact computations, and asymmetric hashing, which performs approximate computations, trading higher efficiency for slightly lower accuracy.
 In all cases, SCANN leverages partitioning, splitting the indexed dataset into disjoint sets during training so that every query is answered by applying scoring to the most relevant partitions.